 In the first step, you should select the virtual machines (or vApps) which you want to back up.
-The left side shows all your ESX(i) host(s)/vCenter managed by Acronis vmProtect 7 Agent with the list of their virtual machines.
-If you don't see the exact virtual machine to back up that you are looking for in this list, make sure that you have added the corresponding ESX(i) host from the Configure->ESX(i) Hosts page.
+The left side shows all your ESX(i) host(s)/vCenter managed by Acronis vmProtect 9 Agent with the list of their virtual machines.
+If you don't see the exact virtual machine to back up that you are looking for in this list, make sure that you have added the corresponding ESX(i) host from the Configure -> ESX(i) Hosts page.

 Select the virtual machines (or vApps) by moving the machines from the left side of the butterfly control to the right one, via the > and < buttons.
 The list on the right shows all the virtual machines selected for backup.
 The > button is used to add the VM to the backup list, and the < button is used to remove the VM from this list.
+You can also select the VM by double-clicking it.